amarnus/node-delay/README.md

 ### .next( ... )

-Returns a function that can be called once an asynchronous operation in a given step is complete.
+Returns a function that can be called once a single asynchronous operation in a given step is complete.
 When the function is called, the arguments passed will be sent to the next step.

 ### .pass( ... )